QT Luong America's Best Idea statement

 Although they are the most material embodiment of the National Park Service's work, far fewer photographs depict structures such as visitor centers, designated overlooks, lodges decorated with park photographs, campground amphitheaters with educational programs, and roads engineered to create a scenic experience accessible to everyone.
 But the parks are more than wilderness protected, they are a construct.
 Although visitors remember the scenery, it is the interplay between the man-made and the natural that defines their park experience.
 The reassuringly familiar structures carry an educational and interpretive purpose that direct the way we look at nature.

 In Grand Canyon National Park, the Desert View Watchtower includes Claude Glasses.
 Those small mirrors with a tinted surface, named after the painter Claude Lorrain, were popular with the English gentry, who turned their back to the landscape in order to view a painterly version of it.
 Unlike my indirect presence in some of the images of structures, my direct presence in the landscape is a form of intervention, just like the national park itself.
+It breaks the separation between photographer and landscape, making a statement about presence.
 On each visit, I welcome the possibility to find my own path and make discoveries, looking straight at nature with my eyes.

 America's Best Idea